Nmene018/https-github.com-Nmene018-theatre-link/README.md

 Launch Screen: Logo and Name
 Login Screen: Allows for creation and login of accounts Home Screen: Current Movies Organized By Genre
-Swiping Screen: After clicking on a genre in Home Screen, this screen will allow a user to swipe right Or left to say yes or no to a movie option
+Swiping Screen: After clicking on a genre in Home Screen, this screen will allow a user to swipe right or left to say yes or no to a movie option
 Profile Screen: Your information and all the movies you swiped right Dashboard Screen: List of all the movies that you have swiped yes to Matches Screen: When clicking on a movie on the dashboard Screen, Lists all the profiles of the people you have a match with and include the name of the specific movie/s for each person